 WheelPower's National Junior Games is an annual event held at Stoke Mandeville Stadium.

-The games are a great way for children aged 12-18 with a disability to discover sport in a safe, welcoming and friendly environment and will combine have-a-go sessions with coaching and competitions in a range of different age groups.
+The Games are a great way for children with a physical disability to discover sport in a safe, welcoming and friendly environment.
+The event will combine taster sessions with coaching and competition in a range of different age groups.

 Paralympic stars Ade Adepitan, David Weir and Baroness Tanni Grey-Thompson took part in the National Junior Games on their road to success and thousands of children and young people have achieved sporting success and led a healthy active life as a result of taking part in this extraordinary event.

 Who is the National Junior Games suitable for?